 West Kelowna is a visually stunning community and a four seasons playground.
 The community is located on the western shores and hillsides of Okanagan Lake and boasts: arenas and attractions; beaches and parks, hiking, cross country skiing and mountain biking trails; shops and restaurants; vineyards and orchards; and wineries and resorts.
 The municipality is located at the junction of Highway 97 and 97C (Okanagan Connector) and is the primary gateway to the Okanagan from B.C.'s most populous region, the Lower Mainland.

-The District of West Kelowna has a population of 30,892 (2011 Census) and an area of 121.4 square kilometres.
+The District of West Kelowna has a population of 31,925 (2013 Stats Canada estimate) and an area of 121.4 square kilometres.
 West Kelowna is the second most populous municipality in the Regional District of Central Okanagan, and fourth in the Okanagan Valley.
 West Kelowna is a rapidly growing community, recording a 13.5% increase in population between 2006 and 2011 (Statistics Canada).

 The community has a diverse economy, which includes agriculture, construction, light industry, lumber manufacturing, retail, services, tourism and wineries.

 The District of West Kelowna was officially incorporated on December 6, 2007.
 Before then, it had been governed as a rural area of the Regional District of Central Okanagan (RDCO) and the Province of BC.
 Three elected representatives from the Westside Electoral Area sat as directors on the 11-member RDCO board to speak for citizens on the west side of Okanagan Lake, between Peachland and the W.R.
 Bennett Bridge.
 For many years the topic of incorporating the west side of Okanagan Lake into a stand-alone municipality was discussed at RDCO and provincial tables and at the community level.
 Three previous attempts at incorporation occurred:

 A process in 1974, which ended before a referendum could occur;